resucutie/beyond-software-list/index.md

         - Mobile :c-android: :c-ios:
             - If it is avaiable on all platforms: :c-mobile:
         - Console :c-console:
+        - VR :c-vr:
+        - Selfhostable service :c-selfhost:
         - Source code avaiability :c-proprietary:
         - Monetization method :c-ads: :c-freemium: :c-paid:
 - The sections should be sorted in alphabetic order.
 But that's not required for entries.
-Note that some will not follow that rule, like: [Compatibility and Emulation -> Consoles](#consoles)
+Note that some will not follow that rule
 - Entries with alternatives: If there's an alternative to a program, its entry should be put right next to the other with a breaking line, and not a new paragraph
 - Merged entries: Cases where the applications are too similar in terms of popularity, features, platform and UX-wise.
 Should be avoided most times, instead prefering